Meeting Minutes

 Police Report

-• 1 Hit and Run Accident that was solved
+• 1 Hit and Run accident at Holiday Manor that was solved

-• Assisted LMPD with extra patrols at the Temple reference Homeland Security Alerts
+• Assisted LMPD with extra patrols at the Temple due to Homeland Security concerns

 City Engineer's Report